v-yarotsky/taketo/README.md

 Important note:
 ---------------

-The project is currently actively developed, thus it may contain bugs;
+The project is currently being actively developed, thus it may contain bugs;
 backward compatibility is not guaranteed.
+However, I'll provide instructions on how to migrate config file in case of breaking changes.

 Suggestions and contributions are highly appreciated :)